 What makes our faith-based drug and alcohol treatment center unique is that your treatment doesn’t stop when you step outside of our facility.
 As part of the Banyan family, Faith in Recovery offers an aftercare program that is designed to make your sobriety journey easier and to help you make that life-long commitment to staying sober and keeping your faith.
-We will also connect you with other people who have gone through our programs so that you have a new support system and like-minded people to spend time with.
+Through our drug rehab alumni program, we will also connect you with other people who have gone through our programs so that you have a new support system and like-minded people to spend time with.

 We may all falter at times, but when you are feeling weak, it is important to look to God for strength.
 Below are a few quotes from the Bible that may help you avoid a relapse.